 If I thought there were a lot of people in the ambulance, there were probably triple the amount in the ER.
 All for me.

 It wasn’t long before Jared was by my side.
 He told me Lincoln and Avery were both fine, and that they were with hospital staff.
-Apparently Lincoln was flirting with all the nurses, and Avery was being his sweet little self.
+I can only imagine how confused and scared they were.
 He told me my parents and brother were on their way.

 I had x-rays, a cat scan, and an MRI of my entire body.
 I remember telling them that I had a rod in my back and right femur before they put me into the MRI.
 They said it was still okay.
 I guess desperate times call for desperate measures?